FHIR/sushi/src/fhirtypes/common-README.md

 The approach in `setImpliedPropertiesOnInstance` is to iterate through the elements on a StructureDefinition breadth-first, checking for assigned values on those elements.
 However, it is not enough to just have the ElementDefinition.
 In order to maintain enough context to assign values correctly, some additional values are needed.
 This is the motivation for the existence of the `ElementTrace` type.
 It is named because it keeps track of all of the information needed to trace the path that started at the StructureDefinition's root and ends at a given value within the Instance.
 The fields on this type are:

-- def: ElementDefinition.
+- `def`: ElementDefinition.
 The ElementDefinition class contains all of the information that the StructureDefinition maintains about this element.
-- history: string[].
+- `history`: `string[]`.
 This array contains each step of the path through the Instance that has led to the current value within the instance.
 When I say "actual path", I mean that if you were to join it together with "." characters, you'd get a valid FSH path.
 It includes slice names and numeric indices.
-The ElementTrace for top-level elements will have an empty history.
+The `ElementTrace` for top-level elements will have an empty history.
 Keeping track of the specific history is necessary to ensure correct behavior in cases where there are values assigned on children of array elements.
-- ghost: boolean.
+- `ghost`: `boolean`.
 An element is considered a "ghost" if it does not appear on the Instance being exported, but its assigned values (or assigned values on its children) may need to appear.
 This arises in cases where a sliced element is required, but its cardinality is completely fulfilled by slices.
-- requirementRoot: string.
+- `requirementRoot`: string.
 The id of the element (with the StructureDefinition name omitted) that, if present, means that this element must also be present.
 This helps to answer questions about whether a given element will actually appear on the exported instance.
 As examples:
   - A top-level required element has a requirementRoot of "", since it is always required.
   - An optional element has a requirementRoot of itself.
 It will only appear on the instance if it is present in a rule path.
   - A required element with an unbroken chain of required parents up to the top level has a requirementRoot of "", since it is always required.